etiams/lambdaspeed/README.md

 🚧 **WORK IN PROGRESS**

-_Optiscope_ is an efficient, Lévy-optimal implementation of the pure lambda calculus endowed with native function calls, if-then-else expressions, & a fixed-point operator.
+_Optiscope_ is an ~~efficient~~ (not yet), Lévy-optimal implementation of the pure lambda calculus endowed with native function calls, if-then-else expressions, & a fixed-point operator.

 Being the first public implementation of [Lambdascope] [^lambdascope] written in portable C99, it is also the first interaction net reducer capable of calling user-provided functions at native speed.
 Such a powerfull combination opens a new specialized programming paradigm suited for problems exhibiting both structural sharing & computational intensitie.